scala/scala-lang/_posts/2023-00-00-signature-polymorphic-methods.md

 into how it is specified and implemented in both Scala 2 and Scala 3.

 The Scala 3 implementation is new, and that's the occasion for this blog post.
-Thanks to this recent work, Scala 3 users can now access the entire Java reflection API, as of Scala 3.3.0-RC1.
+Thanks to this recent work, **Scala 3 users can now access the entire Java reflection API**, as of Scala 3.3.0.

 ## Should I keep reading?